-Broad Field Science Major (M)
+Science Education Major (M)

-The Broad Field Science Education major consists of a combination of the Natural Sciences major from the School of Arts and Sciences along with a Secondary Education major.
+The Science Education major consists of a combination of the Natural Sciences major from the School of Arts and Sciences along with a Secondary Education major.
 Completers of this program will be licensed to teach all areas of science in grades 4 to 12.
 Students can select from three different emphases - Biology, Chemistry, or Physics.

 Program Learning Outcomes

-1. Learner Development: The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences (Human Relations, Pedagogical Knowledge)
+- Pupil Development.
+The teacher understands how pupils grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas.
+The teacher designs and implements developmentally appropriate and challenging learning experiences for pupils.

-2. Learning Differences : The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
-(Human Relations, Pedagogical Knowledge)
+- Learning Differences.
+The teacher uses his or her understanding of individual pupil differences and diverse cultures and communities to ensure inclusive learning environments that enable each pupil to meet high standards.

-3. Learning Environments: The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.
-(Teaching Practice, Human Relations)
+- Learning Environments.
+The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.

-4. Content Knowledge: The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make these aspects of the discipline accessible and meaningful for learners to assure mastery of the content.
-(Content Knowledge)
+- Content Knowledge.
+The teacher understands the central concepts, tools of inquiry, and structures of each discipline he or she teaches.
+The teacher creates learning experiences that make the discipline accessible and meaningful for pupils to assure mastery of the content.

-5. Application of Content: The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
+- Application of Content.
+The teacher understands how to connect concepts and use differing perspectives to engage pupils in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.

-6. Assessment Strategies: The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher’s and learner’s decision making.
-(Content Knowledge, Pedagogical Knowledge)
+- Assessment.
+The teacher understands and uses multiple methods of assessment to engage pupils in their own growth, to monitor pupil progress, and to guide the teacher’s and pupil’s decision making.

-7. Planning for Instruction: The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
-(Content Knowledge, Pedagogical Knowledge)
+- Planning for Instruction.
+The teacher plans instruction that supports every pupil in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, pedagogy, pupils, and pupils’ communities.

-8. Instructional Strategies: The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
-(Pedagogical Knowledge, Communication Skills, Teaching Practice)
+- Instructional Strategies.
+The teacher understands and uses a variety of instructional strategies to encourage pupils to develop a deep understanding of content areas and their connections, and to develop skills to apply knowledge in a meaningful way.

-9. Professional Learning and Ethical Practice: The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
+- Professional Learning and Ethical Practice.
+The teacher engages in ongoing professional learning.
+The teacher uses evidence to continuously evaluate the teacher’s practice, including the effects of the teacher’s choices and actions on pupils, their families, other educators, and the community.
+The teacher adapts the teacher’s practice to meet the needs of each pupil.

-10. Leadership and Collaboration: The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+- Leadership and Collaboration.
+The teacher seeks appropriate leadership roles and opportunity in order to take responsibility for pupil learning, to collaborate with pupils, their families, educators, and the community, and to advance the profession.

 NOTE: All licensable majors and minors require that students pass applicable content examinations for licensure in the state of Wisconsin.